julia-pascale/pascale-portfolio/finalproject_part3.md

 ## final project - evictions in allegheny county - part 3

+## the final project is [here](https://carnegiemellon.shorthandstories.com/evictions-in-pittsburgh/index.html)!
+This is just a reflection on the process!

 ### summary

 [Part 1](https://julia-pascale.github.io/pascale-portfolio/finalproject_part1.html) - I identified my data sources and began to sketch out what the story could be. <br>